Today, during these unprecedented times, it’s never been more important to clarify, communicate and strengthen your digital reputation.

 - Incentive structure plays a big role in increasing and scaling referral activity.

-Digital reputation is generated through digital ‘referrals.’
+Online reputation is borne out of digital ‘referrals.’

 Online reviews = word of mouth = digital referrals.